dbrownidau/constitution/WIP-Constitution.md

 25.4.
 A vote of no confidence is permitted to be called via proxy by the secretary of the association, dependant on the secretary's discretion

 25.5.
 The vote may only occur at a General Meeting, Committee Meeting, EGM, or AGM.

+25.6.
+A vote of no confidence must be called at a General Meeting, Committee Meeting, EGM, or AGM.

 26. Dissolution
 ---------------